opensvc/docs.opensvc.com/source/agent.service.namespaces.rst

 The ``<namespace>/<kind>/<name>`` is called a path.

-The service selector (``--service`` option for svcmgr and svcmon, first argument for om) accepts the path notation.
+The object selector (``--service`` option for svcmgr and svcmon, first argument for om) accepts the path notation.

 Namespaced objects have their config stored in ``/etc/opensvc/namespaces/<namespace>/<kind>/``.